Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Image interest estimation

 A wide variety of covariance functions can be used, but for this work we apply a radial basis function kernel to ensure smooth interests over image feature space,

-Here, $l$ is a length scale hyperparameter used to control the level of similarity at which image attributes affect one another, and $d$ is a distance measure appropriate to the image attributes selected for smoothing.
-The image attributes considered here comprise 2048 image features extracted using a pre-trained convolutional neural network \cite{szegedy2015}, while the cosine similarity is used as the distance measure.
-The length scale $l=1.0$ is chosen to be constant for computational simplicity, but could also be inferred as part of the GP regression process.
+Here, $l$ is a length scale hyperparameter used to control the level of similarity at which image attributes affect one another, and $D$ is a distance measure appropriate to the image attributes selected for smoothing.
+The image attributes considered here comprise $d$-dimensional image features extracted using a pre-trained convolutional neural network \citep{szegedy2015}, while the cosine distance,

-The GP kernel introduces behaviour that can be considered analogous to a soft loop closure \cite{Cummins07}, but with images containing similar content allowed to share interest information, regardless of image capture position.